edelauna/eecs4101-project/tutorial1-subagents/README.md

         self.lastAction = None

 ```
-The `loss` and `won` attributes store the performance of the player while the `lastState` and `lastAction` store information about its previous states used for learning.
+The `loss` and `won` attributes store the performance of the agent while the `lastState` and `lastAction` store information about its previous states used for learning.

 The `ai` attribute stores the Q-learning implementation which is initialized with the following parameters:
 - **directions**: The BlackKing is able to consider a movement into any of it's 8 neighbouring cells.

-The *BlackKing* player calculates the next state using the `calcState()` method implemented as follows:
+The *BlackKing* agent calculates the next state using the `calcState()` method implemented as follows:
 ```python

     def calcState(self):